enspiral-dev-academy/community/code-of-conduct.md

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-**If you see someone who is making an extra effort to ensure our community is safe, welcoming, inclusive friendly, and encourages all participants to contribute to the fullest extent, we want to know.** Tell an organizer or email them at conduct@osfeels.com.
+**If you see someone who is making an extra effort to ensure our community is safe, welcoming, inclusive friendly, and encourages all participants to contribute to the fullest extent, we want to know.** Tell a staff member or email them at [help@devacademy.co.nz]().

 ## Code of Conduct

-All attendees, organizers, speakers, sponsors, and volunteers at Open Source & Feelings are required to abide by the code of conduct.
-Organisers will enforce this code throughout the event.
+All students, staff, speakers and volunteers at Enspiral Dev Academy are required to abide by the code of conduct.
+Staff and organisers will enforce this code throughout.
 We expect cooperation from all participants to help ensure a safe environment for everyone.

-Open Source & Feelings is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).
+Enspiral Dev Academy is dedicated to providing a safe, inclusive, welcoming, harassment-free space for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 ### Expected Behavior